Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Well then, gentlemen.
 I believe we know what we’re all doing!"
 Nofl clapped his hands and shooed them out the door.
 "Go on!
 Don’t worry, Colonel, I’ll take special care of Bozo."

-"You do that…" Powell said, darkly.
+"You do that..."
+Powell said, darkly.
 He shot one last worried glance at the quarantine lab and then, with a sigh and a shake of his head, he squeezed through the door and was gone.
 Gabe Arés followed a moment later.

 Nofl sighed, dusted off his hands, and took a deep breath before checking on his patients.
 Narl had finally persuaded Bozo to calm down, and requested only a bowl of water for the dog and a bottle of water for himself.
 Nofl instructed his butler drone to provide both, then checked on Preed Chadesakan.
 The old man was lying on his cot in quarantine, looking up at the ceiling with a hollow expression.